A Linear Time Algorithm for the $3$-neighbour Traveling Salesman Problem on Halin graphs and extensions: TSP(k) on fully reducible graph classes

 This requires solving the following problem:

-where $\mathcal{P}_i(\tau)$ is a penalty function for the pseudo-node which depends on how tour $\tau$ traverses $i$, analogous to the construction for the $3$-neighbour TSP of section~\ref{ksec}.
+where $\mathcal{P}_i(\tau)$ is a penalty function for the pseudonode which depends on how tour $\tau$ traverses $i$, analogous to the construction for the $3$-neighbour TSP of section~\ref{ksec}.

-We recursively perform the contraction operation on the irreducible subgraphs of $G$, storing the necessary tour information in the penalty at the resulting pseudo-node.
-For any fixed $k$, this requires a polynomial number of penalties and the least cost traversals of $S$ can be computed in polynomial time using a generalization of the pseudo-fan strategy above.
+We recursively perform the contraction operation on the irreducible subgraphs of $G$, storing the necessary tour information in the penalty at the resulting pseudonode.
+A similar result to Corollary~\ref{cor:kpaths} may be derived to show that for any fixed $k$, this requires a polynomial number of penalties.
+The least cost traversals of $S$ can be computed in polynomial time using a generalization of the pseudo-fan strategy above.

 Suppose the contraction operation is performed on a subgraph of size $r$ in time $O(P(r))$, where $P(r)$ is a polynomial in $r$.
 Each time this operation is performed, the number of nodes in the graph is reduced by $r$.
 This operation is performed at most $n$ times and it follows that the entire algorithm can be performed in polynomial time.